-Kasey here, Field Operations Liaison/Guide for Austin-Lehman Adventures.
-As a guide of our new South Dakota Adventure last year, I am so stoked about this trip that I’m coming at you today with my top 5 reasons to pack your bags and head on over to the Black Hills with ALA!
+Kasey here, Field Operations Liaison/Guide for Austin Adventures.
+As a guide of our new South Dakota Adventure last year, I am so stoked about this trip that I’m coming at you today with my top 5 reasons to pack your bags and head on over to the Black Hills with AA!
 And we’re off.

 1. The Mickelson Trail – Ahhh, Isolation